p4p1x/dining-philosophers/README.md

 # dining-philosophers
 Simulation of the dining philosophers problem.
 # Usage
 Make sure you have installed 'ncurses.h' library.
-Then compile the program using a compilator of choice:
+Then compile the program using a compiler of choice:
 ```bash
 g++ -o philosophers philosophers.cpp -lncurses
 ```